Thomas Fowler (courtier): In the London household of the Earl of Leicester

 Fowler joined the household of Robert Dudley, Earl of Leicester, serving as his steward.
 In November 1581 John Selby of Twizel sent Fowler and the Earl of Leicester news of Scottish politics from Berwick.
 Selby asked Fowler, who was then living in Aldersgate Street in London, to pass his compliments to Roger Aston, an English courtier of James VI.
 Around this time, Fowler was mentioned in letters of Mary, Queen of Scots, to the French ambassador Michel de Castelnau encoded in cipher.

 When John Colville sent news of the Gowrie Regime to Walsingham in June 1583, he asked him to inform Leicester, but not tell Fowler details about Colonel Stewart, "for he will reveal it again."
 Fowler sent news of Francis Walsingham's mission to Scotland after the fall of the Ruthven Regime to the Earl of Shrewsbury on 10 August 1583 from Woodhouse in Nottinghamshire.

-He was at the camp at Tilbury in August 1588 with the Leicester during the crisis of the Armada.
+in August 1585, Elizabeth I gave him a lease of the grange at Lasingby or Lazenby, in consideration of his long service to Lady Margaret Douglas.
+Fowler was at the camp at Tilbury in August 1588 with the Leicester during the crisis of the Armada.